Energy Efficiency

 Companies are increasingly shifting to own-generated solar power.

-According to electricity distributor Kenya Power, a growing number of large power customers – who account for about 68% of its sales revenues have shifted to own-generated solar power, dealing a major blow to its already declining incomes.
+According to electricity distributor Kenya Power, a growing number of large power customers – who account for about 68% of its sales revenues, have shifted to own-generated solar power, dealing a major blow to its already declining incomes.

 Domestic consumers are also embracing solar power installation with the 2019 census report putting solar lighting uptake in Kenya homes at 19.3%, about 2.3 million homes.

-Kenya is endowed with yearlong supply of ample sunshine which makes it easy to operate both small-scale and large-scale solar power systems within the country.
+Kenya is endowed with a yearlong supply of ample sunshine which makes it easy to operate both small-scale and large-scale solar power systems within the country.

 The brewer is targeting to completely delink from Kenya Power by 2030.